jaymzh/sugarjar/README.md

 In particular there are a lot of helpers for using a squash-merge workflow that is poorly handled by the standard toolsets.

-If you miss Mondrian or Phabrictor - this is the tool for you!
+If you miss Mondrian or Phabricator - this is the tool for you!

 If you don't, there's a ton of useful stuff for everyone!